spzlobo/SFC-Lab/docs/sfc_simple_demo.md

       param1: key1" > test-vnfd.yaml
 ```

-or optional copy the files [VNFD 1](../sfc-files/test-vfnd1.yaml) and [VNFD 2](../sfc-files/test-vfnd2.yaml) to the Host and create a VNFD:
+or optional copy the file [VNFD](../sfc-files/test-vfnd.yaml) to the Host and create a VNFD:

 ### Create VNFDs